 Calabria is a beach lovers dream!
 One of the best things about Calabria is that you can spend the whole morning basking up the sun and waves, whilst in the afternoon, exploring some of the tiny villages in the region.

 It really is stunning and a little cheaper than places like Tuscany or Umbria, too.

 3.)
-St. Michael’s Mount and Marazion, England
+St. Michael’s Mount, England

 Not to be mixed up with Mont-Saint-Michel in France, it’s the perfect place to explore alongside its beautiful neighbour, Marazion where you can pick up some typical Cornish fudge.